About The Project

 A Place Shaped by Wind and Water

-Onetahua continues to grow in both length and width thanks to quartz sand deposits originating in the Southern Alps, carried by rivers to the Tasman Sea and on to the Spit by the longshore Westland current.
-Its elegant curve, reminiscent of the Kiwi’s beak, reaches into Tasman Bay as a result of this process, which commenced most likely in the Pleistocene epoch.
+Onetahua continues to grow in both length and width thanks to quartz sand deposits originating in the Southern Alps.
+These are carried by rivers to the Tasman Sea and onto Farewell Spit by the longshore sea currents.
+Its elegant curve, reminiscent of the Kiwi’s beak, reaches into Tasman Bay as a result of this process, which began millions of years ago - most likely in the Pleistocene epoch.

 A Precious Tāonga of International Significance